AdrianGuzniczak/photo-management-application/README.md

 # photo-management-application

-photo-renovation-website is a Python project that allows you to manage, export, and retrieve information about photos that you can upload in several ways.
+photo-management-application is a Python project that allows users to manage, export, and retrieve information about photos that you can upload in several ways.
 This project uses, among others [Django](https://www.djangoproject.com/) and [Django REST framework](https://www.django-rest-framework.org/).